k-jingyang/rpi-humidity-temperature/README.md

 ## Learnt
 - Avoid growing your DataFrame when accumulating your data. [link](https://stackoverflow.com/a/62734983)
-- Parquet is not a plain text file
+- Parquet is a binary file format
+    - Generally not a good idea to append [link](https://issues.apache.org/jira/browse/SPARK-18199), but why does Spark provide the API for it?
+Maybe, it's still creating new files BTS? [link](https://stackoverflow.com/questions/39234391/how-to-append-data-to-an-existing-parquet-file)
 - Check ahead of time, if a binary can be installed on an ARM board
-- Follow when guides tell you to use a pull-up resistor?
+- Use `parquet-tools` to read a Parquet file

 ## PIN Setup
 DHT22 Out ~ GPIO14